jessicalumian/undergrad-dev/lesson.md

 ```

 This will generate `.html` files.
 Download the files using Filezilla, CyberDuck, or RStudio and view them.

+*Discussion questions:*
-> What is a quality score?
+- What is a quality score?
-> What does it tell you?
+- What does it tell you?
-> How easy is it to interpret these results without visualization?
+- How easy is it to interpret these results without visualization?

 ### Running RStudio on Jetstream